reframejs/reframe/docs/reframe-rational.md

 # Reframe Rational

-The Reframe Rational document explains in details why someone would want to use Reframe.
+The Reframe Rational explains in details why someone would want to use Reframe.
 This is Reframe's raison d'etre.

 ##### Contents